 The loss of my father

 My father passed away soon after we sold the family business and moved home.
-I wrote a poem exploring my feelings around my father’s death and how life changed afterwards.
+I wrote a poem exploring my feelings about my father’s death and how life changed afterwards.
 I did a lot of that then.
 Writing poems helped me understand myself better, clarify my thoughts and gain a sense of closure, which enabled me to move on.

 Inspired by how well mum coped

-Mum had never done any of that stuff and she had to learn all these things, as well as, manage everything else that went with losing your partner, becoming a single parent and more.
-Even though she had the support of multiple family members, I’m proud of her for managing so well. 🙂
+Mum had never done any of that stuff, and she had to learn all these things, as well as manage everything else that went with losing your partner, becoming a single parent and more.
+She was surrounded by friends and family who were extremely supportive.
+Still…I’m proud of her for managing so well. 🙂

 Taking steps to start the professional training that I discussed with my dad before he passed away.

 My career in Education began at the Sybil Elgar School where I was a learning assistant for children and young adults with Autism.
-After a couple of years I decided to sign up for a PGCE and become a teacher.
+After a couple of years, I decided to sign up for a PGCE and become a teacher.

-Dad and I spoke about it but he passed away before I began the course.
+Dad and I spoke about it, but he passed away before I began the course.
 I was determined to start it as soon as possible.
 I did the PGCE at the University of East London.

 My love for animals